Question inspired by an off-handed comment from Tom.

 Wow, last three posts are great

-― The Great Atomic Power Ballad (James Redd and the Blecchs), Thursday, 6 September 2018 09:48 (ten months ago) link
+― The Great Atomic Power Ballad (James Redd and the Blecchs), Thursday, 6 September 2018 09:48 (one year ago) link

 interesting comment soref - for me, as an american, a lot of the "alien-ness" that initially appealed to me about the show was just that it was, well, british.